BeauMercier/drasticClientPortal/PLANNING.md

 - `src/features/`: Feature-specific modules (e.g., `auth`).
     - `bir/`: Module for Business Information Request feature (hooks, multi-step form, summary, gate, file upload step components).
 - `src/lib/`: Core utilities, API clients, type definitions.
-    - `api/`: Supabase client setup and data fetching functions.
+    - `api/`: Supabase client setup and data fetching functions, representing the general API layer.
         - Added `getClientProjectsForCategories`: Fetches all project types (web, logo, social) for the currently authenticated client.
 Returns an object mapping project types to their counts and the ID of a single project if only one exists in that category.
 This is used by the client projects page to determine direct navigation.
+        - `bir.ts`: API helper functions for BIR data operations.
+    - `supabase/`: Low-level Supabase client configurations and specific helper utilities, kept separate from the general `lib/api/` layer.
+    - `db/`: Low-level database interaction helpers (e.g., specific queries, enums, or constants not fitting into the ORM/API layer directly), kept separate from the general `lib/api/` layer.
     - `types/`: TypeScript type definitions.
     - `utils/`: Utility functions.
-    - `bir.ts`: API helper functions for BIR data operations.
     - `config/`: Project-wide configurations.
       - `auth-config.ts`: Centralized mapping of `UserRole` to base redirect paths.
 Used by middleware and root page for role-based navigation.
 - `src/shared/`: Code shared across features/layers.